gvwilson/thirdbit/src/fiction/eimin/outline.md

     - Suresh seems dazed (realize later she is newly-possessed).
 - Chapter 3: That Evening
   - Caravan setting up.
-  - Interaction with Hediyeh: attraction to Suresh, Eimin's jealousy, Jephel's phlegmatic response.
+  - Interaction with Hediyeh: her attraction to Suresh, Eimin's jealousy, Jephel's phlegmatic response.
   - Mureya *dromes* that Suresh has guilty thoughts about Hediyeh, which makes Eimin uncomfortable (but not surprised).
 - Chapter 4: The Gargoyle Hunt
   - The lion hunts them as they're hunting the gargoyles, which is how Razi is injured.
+  - Eimin has a conversation with her during a standoff (foreshadows reconciliation in the finale)
+- Chapter 5
+- Chapter 6
+- Chapter 7
+- Chapter 8
+- Chapter 9
+- Chapter 10
+- Chapter 11
+- Chapter 12
+- Chapter 13
+- Chapter 14
+- Chapter 15
+- Chapter 16
+- Chapter 17
+- Chapter 18
+- Chapter 19
+- Chapter 20: After
+  - Eimin talked to his mother: not the listener's business what they said.
+  - Grappa Uzman and the lion negotiating (she picks a name).
+  - Hediyeh angry (and a little afraid) at the disinterest she now *dromes* in Eimin.
+  - Eimin reluctantly agrees to go train with Razi.
+  - Story ends with Razi holding two white pawns.